brothercast/PossParse/readme.md

 5. **Access the App:**
 Open http://localhost:5000 in your web browser.

-### Contribution
-We welcome contributions from the community!
-Please read our Contributing Guidelines for more information.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-### Acknowledgements
-Special thanks to our team, beta testers, and the open-source community for their invaluable support and contributions.